DanielTockan/Skii/README.md

 The secure route controlled the authentication process, storing the ID of the logged in user via a Bearer token.

-The two "if" statements within "modifyUser" function handled then conducted the following checks:
+The two "if" statements within "modifyUser" function then conducted the following checks:
+- The latter checks whether the user ID retrieved from the secure route matches that of the user that they are trying to edit.
+If not, an authorisation message blocking the PUT request appears
 - The former checks whether a valid user is logged in to begin with.
-If not, an authorisation message appears blocking entry
+If not, an authorisation message appears blocking access to the route

-- The latter checks whether the user ID retrieved from the middleware matches that of the user that they are trying to edit.
-If not, again, an authorisation message blocking entry appears
+The secure route was used across many other routes in our back-end for the following uses:
+- Creating, updating and deleting comments
+- Adding and removing favourite resorts to a user profiel

 Before proceeding to the front-end build, all controllers were tested on the back-end using Insomnia.
 This was a paired excercise carried out by Kasjan and myself.